hiteshjoshi1/microservice-docker-cart-example/README.md

 14. Stretch Goal - Async API aggregator written in RxJava
 15. Stretch Goal - Jenkins

+In order to run these locally without docker, you need to have a Rabbit MQ and Sql Server started and running as a service.

 <div>
 I have written <b>install.sh</b> which does the job of CI of building and packaging the Spring boot application and put them in a directory from where they can be mounted to docker volumes.